 The difference lies in the fact that telemarketing is scripted.
 It can be done by anyone, even a computer.
 Inside sales, however, requires a skilled salesperson.
 It may be done over the phone, Skype, email, web conference….
 It doesn’t matter.

-Inside sales is sales done by a skilled salesperson, remotely.
+Inside sales is sales done by a skilled salesperson, remotely, by combining a CRM platform with outbound tools.

 What Is Outside Sales?